 Over the course of the time leading up to the exhibition we will be welcoming further articles on the coming David Rankin shows.

 Contributors will include Long Island based Allison Weibye, currently working with artist David Rankin in New York where she is helping confirm all the choices of works being made to be on show here.
-She will share her personal experiences and provide a unique perspective on the works to be shown overall.
+She will share her personal experiences and the News from Shelter Island where David has his studio, providing a unique perspective on the works to be shown overall.

 Carolyn McDowall, The Culture Concept Circle, 2017